Lab work

 Can two students from the same University work together on one project?

-This is acceptable if you can define the specific role each student will play, however we can only pay up to £2500 for the project as a whole (not per person).
-You may also need to demonstrate that the project can be completed with only one person, should a student withdraw from the project.
+This is acceptable if you can define the specific role each student will play.
+However, we can only pay up to £2000 for the project as a whole (not per person).
+You may also need to demonstrate that the project can be completed with only one person should a student withdraw from the project.

 How long is the research project?

-It is intended to be up to a maximum of eight weeks during the summer vacation period and must be completed (including the write up) by the end of August.
+It is intended to be up to a maximum of eight weeks during the summer vacation period and must be completed (including the write up) by 17 August.

 What are my chances of securing one of the studentship grants?